 We’re not sure everyone would admit it, but money affects our friendships.
 And we’re not just talking about money you loan to a friend.
 Your approach to money affects your relationships.
 Whether you know it or not.
 Is money getting in the way of better friendships for you?

 Every person has a unique approach to money.
 We call this your Money Personality.
 You have a primary approach and a secondary and both affect how you view decisions involving money.
 Your Money Personalities affect how willing you might be to: cover the dinner bill, bring a coupon to lunch, buy the more expensive gift that will last longer, loan money for a pal’s startup, or whether you really don’t care about money at all.
-(Find out in 10 minutes for free, here.)
+(Click HERE to find out TODAY.)

 For example, I (Scott) have a friend that some people would call “cheap.”
 But I know he’s a primary Saver and secondary Security Seeker.
 A group of us guys were having lunch recently and my friend negotiated a lower price on a menu item since he was removing something from the dish as it was listed.